Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.EventMinted"></a>

 ### EventMinted
-EventMinted is emitted on Msg/Mint.
+EventMinted is emitted when tokens are minted.
-Since: finschia
+Since: 0.46.0 (finschia)

 | Field | Type | Label | Description |